michlee1337/practice/README.md

   - ex: longest subarray: subarrays of len x
   - watch .006 on DP
 !!
-Greedy: see if its possible. strictly increasing/ monotonous things normally make it possible
+Greedy: see if its possible. strictly increasing/ monotonous things normally make it possible !! get familiar w bfs vs dfs in perms and other scenarios

 ______